 If you or your loved one are overseas and circumstances change and the perfect house becomes available, it is still possible to move forward with buying a home – and you don’t have to do it alone.

 At OVM, military families are taken care of by loan officers who are well-versed in VA loans.
-We understand the ins and outs of the VA loan process, and make sure that using your VA loan while you’re deployed is as uncomplicated as possible.
+We understand the ins and outs of the VA loan process, and we will work with you while you’re on deployment to simplify each step.

 As always, we’re here to answer any questions you have and help guide you through the process!
-Give us a call or start your application today at ovmfinancial.com/QuickStart.
+Give us a call or start your application today.